jamesrw94/UoB_group_project/Evaluation/README.md

 ## Design Prototyping

-Our opinion of prototyping was that it was incredibly useful tool to ensure a user-centred design is followed.
-The prototypes allowed us to involve the user in the design process and get feedback on designs before we started coding the application.
-We found paper and digital prototyping had different strengths and weaknesses, but they were equally useful in the creation and development of our design.

 ### Paper Prototype (Completed 2nd of March)

-The first development that occurred after ideation was creating a “paper” prototype on Microsoft PowerPoint.
+The first development that occurred after ideation was creating a “paper” prototype on Google Slides.
+Because of social distancing, we could not collaborate together on an actual paper prototype.
+To combat this, we developed our prototype on a shared Google Slides document while on teams to try and mimic the standard environment as much as reasonably possible.

 #### Paper Prototype Strengths
 1. Assess ideas quickly and remove elements without investing too much time on them if they didn’t work well.